PEAKS & GEEKS

 We are both certified Wilderness First Responders.
 CPR certified.
 Certified in Leave No Trace Principals.

-We have hundreds of miles of trail under our belts and preparing people to be safe and respectful in the outdoors is our number one priority.
+We have thousands of miles of trail under our belts and preparing people to be safe and respectful in the outdoors is our number one priority.

 Meet the Team